ThunderTecke/PID_Py/README.md

 The door is opened  between 5 and 7 second.
 For the example, the setpoint is increase during the freezing.

 ### Deadband
 A deadband can be set, by default its deactivated.
 It can be activated by entering a value to `deadband`.
 When the error is between [-`deadband`, `deadband`] for `deadbandActivationTime` (in second) the integral is no longer calculated.
-If the error exceed `deadband` the integral part recalculated.
+If the error exceed `deadband` the integral part is recalculated.

 ```Python
 from PID_Py.PID import PID